 - AI drives ROI: AI is going to be a big one again this year, especially when we think about that seamless experience and being able to personalize products, promotions, and experiences.
 I guess this one stays the same!

-- Last click to last mile: Providing the customer with a seamless remote shopping experience that results in concierge style delivery or at store pick up.
+- Last click to last mile: Providing the customer with a seamless remote shopping experience that results in concierge-style delivery or the store pick up.

 Clickstream to brickstream: Enhance efficiency and safety

 If we look at the clickstream to brickstream concept as it relates to the Intelligent Retail Experience, the technology that we employed achieves this trend.
 Our store of the future available today included the interactive kiosk that I described earlier allowing the customer to locate the item that they desire to purchase without interacting with a store employee.
 We also had an interactive mirror that allowed the customer to see what various products (apparel, eyewear, make up, etc.) would look like without having to physically try on the product.
 As we get used to social distancing and having to clean everything after someone has touched it, these two technologies alone become must-haves for retailers.